Home Best of Guides LGBTQ+-Owned Businesses to Support in Hudson County

 Hudson Paperie is a local business that is obsessed with design: the team helps create your history by making wedding stationery.
 Knowing that the wedding paper is just as important as everything else on the big day, Chelsey and Carly pay attention to every little detail when making the invitations.

 The Institute for Personal Growth helps assist those with depression, anxiety, bipolar disorder, and more.
 The team is adamant about helping the LGBTQ+ community.
-IPG offers services for the LGBTQ+ community and potential clients can learn more by watching this video.
-Institute For Personal Growth also has locations in Highland Park, Freehold, and New York City.
+IPG provides services for the LGBTQ+ community and potential clients can learn more by watching this video.
+Institute For Personal Growth also has locations in Highland Park and Freehold.

 View this post on Instagram